VerdantFox/blog_posts/posts/0013_param_tests_dataclasses/param_tests_dataclasses.md

 ## Conclusions

-Parameterized tests are a powerful way of writing one test to dynamically generate a range of similar tests, subbing out some of the data for each test.
-They offer a way to reduce code duplication in your tests without looping over all your data in an individual test.
+Parameterized tests are a powerful way of writing one test to dynamically generate a range of similar tests, subbing out bits of data for each test.
+They offer a way to reduce code duplication in your tests without looping over all your data in one test.

-In a parameterized test, you can supply as many variables as you want in a tuple or `pytest.param` object to make them available in your test.
+In a parameterized test, you can supply as many variables as you want in a tuple or `pytest.param` object to make them available to your test.
 However, having too many variables is unwieldy.
-If you find yourself writing a parameterized test with many variables, try using a dataclass to contain all those variables, especially if it makes sense for some variables to set default values.
+If you find yourself writing a parameterized test with many variables, try using a dataclass to contain all those variables, especially if it makes sense for some variables to have default values.

 I hope you found this guide to parameterized testing with pytest helpful.
 If you are interested in more pytest tips and tricks, check out my other blog post, [9 pytest tips and tricks to take your tests to the next level](/blog/view/9-pytest-tips-and-tricks-to-take-your-tests-to-the-next-level).